Meet the Plastics Training Academy Faculty and Instructors

 Jason Williams

-Mr. Jason Williams is an assistant teaching professor of engineering in the Plastics Engineering Technology department at Penn State Behrend.
+Mr. Jason Williams is an associate teaching professor of engineering in the Plastics Engineering Technology department at Penn State Behrend.
 He received both an A.S. in Mechanical Engineering Technology in 1990 and a B.S. in Plastics Engineering Technology in 1992 from Penn State Behrend.
 Prior to his full-time employment at Penn State Behrend, he worked as an adjunct instructor at Penn State Behrend and also at Kent State University's Ashtabula campus.

 Mr. Williams was employed as a CAD Operator at Knox Western from 1989-1991 and as a senior research associate at the Plastics Technology Deployment Center PTDC at Penn State Behrend from 1991-1996.
 He founded K Development, Inc., a design company focused on plastic product design and development, in 1996.
 He was responsible for technical sales, program management, and technical oversight.
 His projects ranged from simple reverse engineering to complete program and supply chain management.
 Mr. Williams has 16 years of industry experience.

-Mr. Williams received the IDEA Gold Award, and the Medical Design Excellence Silver Award, and has five patents credited to him.
+Mr. Williams received the IDEA Gold Award and the Medical Design Excellence Silver Award, and has five patents credited to him.
 Mr. Williams is head of the Medical Plastics Center of Excellence.